 MLDRIN meetings, known as Full Gatherings, are held between two and three times a year at locations across the Southern Basin.
 All Delegates are invited to attend the Gatherings.
 Guests and presenters from government agencies, NGOs and community groups also participate.

 Many of the day-to-day decisions are made by the MLDRIN Board of Directors.
-The Board is made up of seven to eight Delegates who are voted in at the MLDRIN Annual General Meeting, every second year.
+The Board is made up of Delegates who are voted in at the MLDRIN Annual General Meeting, every second year.